 Over the 14th century the church was enlarged, a central tower erected, and the south porch added.
 The north aisle gained a lovely timber roof with richly carved bosses.
-Also in the north aisle is a 14th century parish chest.
-Typically for the period the chest has 3 locks, one for each of 3 keyholders.
+Also in the north aisle is a 14th-century parish chest.
+Typically for the period the chest has three locks, one for each of three keyholders.

 More modern highlights include the Chapel of St Michael and St George, with a reredos by Sir Ninian Comper, and in the north aisle is a stained glass window by CE Kempe, with his signature wheatsheaf symbol.

 Other interesting features include the memorial to Ann Graves, credited as the inventor of the Bakewell pudding.
 Another memorial is to Thomas Stratton, a workman who fell to his death during a Victorian restoration of the church.
 The unfortunate Stratton was buried where he fell.

 One other note of interest is the tower clock, which has just one face, towards the town.